 I was surprised at how small the collar is, and don’t believe it was worn by Peter as an adult.
 Perhaps as a man, his wondering days were behind him?

-By our values, this may seem cruel to put a collar on a human, but to me, it must have been an act of kindness and concern for his safekeeping, especially after his epic 100-mile solo adventure to Norwich, where after being jailed, it took some time to return him home to Northchurch.
+By our values, this may seem cruel to put a collar on a human, but to me, it must have been an act of kindness and concern for his safekeeping.
+Needed after his epic 100-mile solo adventure to Norwich, where after being jailed, it took some time to return him home to Northchurch.
 It was because of his wonderings that the king was petitioned for an increase in the £30 annual pension granted for the maintenance of Peter, in view of the expense of advertising for and organising his return when he wandered far from home.
 It is not recorded if the petition was successful.
 The Crown paid Peter’s pension until his death in 1785.